On this Page

 Experience VCFA’s low-residency model

-VCFA’s academic calendar is divided into two semesters per year: a summer and winter semester respectively.
 Each semester begins with a 9-day residency packed with lectures, critiques, workshops, exhibitions, and discussions.
 Students leave the very first residency with new ideas and a vibrant network of fellow designers, mentors, and collaborators.

 During residencies, students get to know faculty and participate in the faculty advisor selection process.
 Once they have been matched with an advisor, students develop unique semester study plans that will broaden and deepen their design practice, pushing them to think critically about the social, ethical, historical, formal, and philosophical implications of graphic design.

 In addition to their design community, students are on campus with our five other MFA programs during residency: Film, Music Composition, Writing, Writing for Children & Young Adults, and Visual Art.
-Filmmakers will have the opportunity during residency for interdisciplinary study, work, and networking.
+Designers will have the opportunity during residency for interdisciplinary study, work, and networking.

 Semester Work